syncfusion-content/fileformat-docs/File-Formats/PDF/NuGet-Packages-Required.md

 ## PDF OCR

-For recognizing text from the scanned PDF document, the following NuGet packages need to be installed in your application.
+For recognizing text from the scanned PDF document, the following NuGet packages should be installed in your application:

 <table>
 <tr>
 <thead>
 <th><b>Platform(s)</b></th>
-<th><b>NuGet Package</b></th>
+<th><b>NuGet package</b></th>
 </thead>
 </tr>
 <tr>